FindoraNetwork/findora-wiki/docs/developers/triple-masking/05-abar_to_abar.md

   // Here we simply wait for 17s until next block is produced by the network await sleep(17000);

-  // Now we are processing the randomizers mapping returned by the `abar to abar` operation
+  // Now we are processing the commitments mapping returned by the `abar to abar` operation
-  // to update a `givenRandomizersListSender` list of randomizers with the randomizers which belong to the sender
+  // to update a `givenCommitmentsListSender` list of commitments with the commitments which belong to the sender
   // and vice versa for the receiver.
   // It is very important to preserve this data and have it properly processed, otherwise both receiver and sender
   // will lose their funds
-  const { randomizersMap } = abarToAbarData;
+  const { commitmentsMap } = abarToAbarData;

   const retrivedRandomizersListReceiver = [];

-  for (const randomizersMapEntry of randomizersMap) {
+  for (const commitmentsMapEntry of commitmentsMap) {
-    const { radomizerKey, randomizerAxfrPublicKey } = randomizersMapEntry;
+    const { commitmentKey, commitmentAxfrPublicKey } = commitmentsMapEntry;

-    if (randomizerAxfrPublicKey === anonKeysSender.axfrPublicKey) {
+    if (commitmentAxfrPublicKey === anonKeysSender.axfrPublicKey) {
-      givenRandomizersListSender.push(radomizerKey);
+      givenCommitmentsListSender.push(commitmentKey);
     }

-    if (randomizerAxfrPublicKey === anonKeysReceiver.axfrPublicKey) {
+    if (commitmentAxfrPublicKey === anonKeysReceiver.axfrPublicKey) {
-      retrivedRandomizersListReceiver.push(radomizerKey);
+      retrivedRandomizersListReceiver.push(commitmentKey);
     }
   }
 };